Skip to content

 Partial invoicing

-You have the option to create multiple invoices on the same order by splitting the order into different tasks.
+You can create multiple invoices on the same order by dividing the order into different tasks.
 This is practical, especially if you have a larger order for the same partner.
-You can perform partial invoicing of each task.
+You can perform partial invoicing of the individual tasks.

 Documents